openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 Area attacks are only possible when you are using an extraordinary attribute, unless a specific weapon property or other rule allows you to make area attacks without an extraordinary attribute.
 You may choose from a variety of shapes when making an area attack, as described below.
 Friends and foes alike that fall within the targeted area will be subject to your attack.

 **Cube.** You target a cube with equal length, width, and height designated by you.
-The attack suffers disadvantage 1 per 5' length of the cube's sides.
-For example, a 10' cube suffers disadvantage 2, a 15’ cube suffers disadvantage 3, and so on. **Special Exception:** Targeting a 5’ cube suffers no disadvantage.
+The attack suffers disadvantage 1 per 5' length of the cube's sides, unless it's a single 5' cube, which does not incur disadvantage.
+For example, a 10' cube suffers disadvantage 2, a 15’ cube suffers disadvantage 3, and so on.

 **Line.** You target a line that is 5' wide, 10' long, and 10' high.
 You may create several lines as part of a single attack, as long as at least one corner of each line touches.
-For each line, the attack suffer disadvantage 1.
+For each line, the attack suffers disadvantage 1.

 **Cone.** You target a cone that extends from your space to a length you designate.
 At any given point, the cone is as wide as it is long.
-Your attack suffers disadvantage 1 per 5' of length of the cone.
+Your attack suffers disadvantage 1 per 5' of length of the cone, unless it's 5' long, which does not incur disadvantage.

 <div class="table-no-body"></div>
 | Multi-Targeting Summary |